alphagov/transformation-dashboard/_posts/2000-01-07-apply-to-carry-waste.markdown

 next-steps: |
   - Consider how far the underlying platform can be used for other Defra digital services
-  - Share lessons from this exemplar across the Environment Agency and Defra
+  - Share lessons from the exemplar across the Environment Agency and Defra

 screengrabs: